Breaking Bad Molecules: Are MLLMs Ready for Structure-Level Molecular Detoxification?: Introduction

-Recent studies have begun to explore the application of general-purpose MLLMs to tasks such as molecule grounding, toxicity prediction, and structure editing, achieving promising progress in various scenarios~\cite{wu2025molground, yang2025large, li2024geometry, jang2024chain, rosenwasser2025leveraging, lv2025exploiting}.
+Molecular 2D images have been widely used in a variety of downstream tasks, including scientific literature mining, molecular structure editing, and molecular property prediction, among others~\cite{wang2025image, zeng2022accurate, campos2021img2smi}.
+Recent studies have begun to explore the application of general-purpose MLLMs to tasks such as molecule grounding, toxicity prediction, and structure editing, achieving promising progress in multiple scenarios~\cite{wu2025molground, yang2025large, li2024geometry, jang2024chain, rosenwasser2025leveraging, lv2025exploiting}.
 However, the task of molecular toxicity repair—a critical capability in drug design—has yet to be systematically defined, leaving a significant gap in current research.
 To address this, we introduce \textbf{ToxiMol}, the first comprehensive benchmark for molecular toxicity repair tailored to general-purpose MLLMs.
 This task extends beyond conventional domains such as toxicity prediction, ADMET modeling, and property-driven optimization~\cite{niu2024pharmabench, aksamit2024hybrid, fallani2025pretraining}, aiming to rigorously assess the ability of MLLMs to perform complex molecular structure refinement.
 Specifically, the task requires the model to take as input a toxic molecule represented by its Simplified Molecular Input Line Entry System (SMILES), 2D structural image, and a natural language description of the repair objective, then identify potential toxicity endpoints, interpret semantic constraints, and generate structurally similar substitute molecules that successfully eliminate toxic fragments while satisfying drug-likeness and synthetic feasibility requirements.
 This process poses multifaceted challenges to the model, including toxicological knowledge representation, fine-grained perception of molecular structure, semantic comprehension of complex instructions, and high-reliability response generation.